 Subversive Woodworking: The Diary of a Mad HouseWright (Keynote)

 Biography: Roy Underhill is best known as the host of the PBS series The Woodwright’s Shop and the many books that followed.
 While working in television he also served as Master HouseWright for the Colonial Williamsburg Foundation, where he and his crew re-created the work of 18th-century carpenters and joiners—much like playing early music on the original instruments.
 Roy now runs The Woodwright’s School in North Carolina (woodwrightschool.com), dedicated to historically-informed woodworking.
 Favorite wood: elm.
 Favorite tool: moving fillister plane.
 Favorite fuel: lager.

 BOB VAN DYKE

-Biography: After 18 years as an award-winning chef, Bob Van Dyke left the business to begin a career in woodworking and teaching.
-In 1993, he started the Harris Enterprise School of Fine Woodworking in Manchester, Conn.
-In 2000, Bob formed a business partnership to open the Connecticut Valley School of Woodworking in Manchester, which offers a variety of classes taught by himself and by many top woodworking instructors.
-His approach to teaching centers on the belief that people learn “by doing rather than by watching,” and classes feature hands-on woodworking projects that promote mastery of both hand-tool and machine woodworking techniques.
-He continually strives to expand his skills and knowledge by working on a variety of commission furniture pieces and new projects for upcoming classes.
-He is especially interested in Federal-style furniture and the inlay work that was such a big part of that style, and is an active member of the Society of American Period Furniture Makers (SAPFM).
+Biography: After 18 years as an award-winning chef in French restaurants, Bob left that business to begin a career in woodworking and teaching.
+After seven years as operator of the Harris Enterprise School of Fine Woodworking in Manchester, Conn., he formed a business partnership to open the Connecticut Valley School of Woodworking in 2000 (schoolofwoodworking.com).
+Bob’s school offers a variety of classes taught by himself and by many of today’s top woodworking instructors.
+His approach to teaching centers on the belief that people learn by doing rather than by watching.
+His classes feature hands-on woodworking projects that promote mastery of both hand tool and machine woodworking techniques.